hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 **Friday, February 17th**: 9:30 AM - 12 PM

-_Note: Registration will open about 3 weeks prior to the workshop dates, and the dates/times above may be updated at that time._
+_Instruction will be mostly learner-centric, requiring a time commitment between the workshop sessions!_

 ---